DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Familial dysplastic naevus syndrome refers to the association of primary melanoma with atypical naevi affecting several family members.
 An individual with atypical naevi from an affected family has 10-100% risk of primary melanoma.
 Tests of genetic markers such as CDKN2A are not routinely available at this time (2005).
 Melanoma may be associated with DNA repair defects (xeroderma pigmentosum) but these autosomal recessive disorders are extremely rare in New Zealand.

-Although increasing numbers of atypical naevi are associated with increasing melanoma risk, baseline photography with follow-up has demonstrated that between one-third and two-thirds of the melanomas arise as new lesions and the rest arise from dysplastic naevi.
+Although increasing numbers of atypical naevi are associated with increased melanoma risk, baseline photography with follow-up has demonstrated that between one-third and two-thirds of the melanomas arise as new lesions and the rest arise from dysplastic naevi.

 Melanoma prognosis mainly depends on the depth of the tumour in mm at the time of excision (Breslow thickness) and level of invasion (Clark's levels).
 Therefore, early identification of melanoma is potentially life-saving.

 The pTNM classification system for stage I and II melanoma has been in general use until recently.

 |pT3b||Melanoma >3.0 mm <4.0 mm thick|

 |pT4||Melanoma >4.0 mm thick|